koendv/MM32SPIN27-Arduino/README.md

 - [H7-Tool](https://www.armfly.com/product/H7-TOOL/H7-TOOL.shtml) supports many "Made in Asia" processors, including MM32.
 Includes an RTT Viewer.
 H7-Tool is an [open-source](https://github.com/armfly/H7-TOOL_STM32H7_App) commercial product.
 - firmware [download via serial port](mm32/doc/isp).

+## development platform

+Linux is used as development platform.
+Files are case-sensitive.

 ## other processors

 This software is for MM32SPIN27.
 This software can be adapted to other MindMotion MM32 Cortex-M0 processors.